 To avoid a coffee stand business disaster, you should always do your “due diligence” when exploring coffee stands that are available.
 Nevertheless, despite our sincere word of caution, there may be a few diamonds out there.
 It's just a matter of weeding through them.

 Hopefully, by doing your market research, knowing and understanding your vision, and understanding the market place, you'll be able to avoid common mistakes made when buying a coffee stand.
+This is why it's so so essential to write your coffee business plan first, so that you understand what you want, what type of stand you will need.

 Your coffee stand business plan will play an essential role and provide you with relevant “guide posts” for selecting the best option for you.
+The better prepared you are the less likely you are to lose money and select the wrong coffee stand business.
+Your business plan will help you with this.

 Additionally, and perhaps most importantly, this guide post will collectively help you negotiate the terms of your business purchase.
 Remember, there are Pros and Cons to starting from scratch and/or buying an existing coffee stand business.
 And you will want to understand them.